-Welcome to the 2014-15 academic year at Princeton!
+Welcome to all incoming graduate students!
 As you prepare for the academic year, we hope you find this website a helpful tool.
 Please be sure to bookmark this site for future reference.

 Save the Date

 - Graduate School Orientation and Information Fair

 8:30 a.m. – 7:00 p.m. – Richardson Auditorium and various campus locations

 Before You Arrive

 - Complete all required University Health Services (UHS) Medical Forms and make sure you and your family have received all required vaccines.

 - Print and complete section 1 of the I-9 form.
 You must provide one item from List A or one item from List B AND one from List C.

 - If applicable, register as an early arrival with your department and complete the associated processes.

 - Email your resume/CV to email@example.com.
 If you have any questions, please contact the Office of Stewardship by email or 609-258-3320.